heritai/ml_docker_flask/README.md

 ### ⚠️ Important Notes:

-*   **Error Handling:** The API provides error messages in JSON format for issues like invalid parameters.
+*   **Error Handling:** The API returns error messages in JSON format for issues such as invalid parameters.
 Always check the `error` field in the response for details.
 *   **Data Types:** The API expects `n_samples` and `n_features` to be integers.
-Ensure correct data types are passed in your requests.
+Ensure these parameters are correctly typed in your requests.
 *   **Port Mapping:** If you modified the port mapping in the `docker run` command (e.g., `-p 8080:5000`), adjust the API URL accordingly (e.g., `http://localhost:8080`).

 ## 🧠 Key Concepts

-*   **Docker:** A platform for developing, shipping, and running applications in isolated environments called containers, ensuring consistency across various environments.
+*   **Docker:** A platform for developing, shipping, and running applications within isolated environments (containers), ensuring consistency across various setups.
-*   **`Dockerfile`:** A script containing a series of instructions for Docker to automatically build a container image.
+*   **`Dockerfile`:** A script containing instructions for Docker to automatically build a container image.
 *   **`requirements.txt`:** A standard file listing Python package dependencies for a project.
-*   **Flask:** A lightweight and flexible Python micro web framework used for building web applications and APIs.
+*   **Flask:** A lightweight and flexible Python micro web framework for building web applications and APIs.
 *   **`paq`:** The custom, example machine learning package bundled with this application.
-*   **API Endpoints:** Specific URLs in an API that handle requests and return structured data.
+*   **API Endpoints:** Specific URLs within an API that handle requests and return structured data.
-*   **JSON (JavaScript Object Notation):** A human-readable data format widely used for data exchange between a server and a web application.
+*   **JSON (JavaScript Object Notation):** A human-readable data format widely used for data exchange between servers and web applications.